Orcapt/orca-pip/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 📚 Documentation